The voice had been faint, but her mind had reacted as if she had heard her own name instead of Goda’s, and so she had opened her eyes to the void.

 Goda murmured back, but the answer made no sense: “If you try to help a chick break out of its egg, it will die before ever being born.”

-She took in a sharp breath.
 The tears were still flowing; they hadn’t stopped.

 “I feel better,” she admitted.
 She could hardly believe what she was saying.
 “It was like a splinter was in my skin, but so deep that I couldn’t reach it, and so numb that I hardly noticed it, even if it was doing damage every time I moved.
 But it was painful to take out.
-When I relived that memory, and became conscious of it again for the first time in years, it became…just a story.
+When I relived that memory, and became conscious of it again for the first time in so long, it became…just a story.
 It was like you said.
-It was a story and it lost its power over me, and I could cry about it without having to become it.”
-Goda didn’t answer, so Kanna tightened her grip on Goda’s shirt, like a child demanding attention.
-“I know now why you’ve done this.
-The relief is indescribable—but the price that one pays is so much.
-I’m squeamish to even think about what I just gave up.
-It turns my stomach.
-How am I still Kanna Rava even now?”
+It was a story and it lost its power over me, and I could cry about it without having to be the character in that memory anymore.”

-She was rambling, but when they reached the bottom of the cliff and Goda laid her down in a soft bed of leaves, she had the strength to sit up on her own.
+When they reached the bottom of the cliff and Goda laid her down in a soft bed of leaves, she had the strength to sit up on her own.
 She pressed her back to one of the trees that had sparsely littered the landscape.
 She watched Goda standing next to her, and she turned her gaze up to meet the giant’s eyes in the weak light.

-“I lied when I talked to Temple Assistant Finn and Priestess Rem about my sister,” she confessed.
+“I lied when I talked to the temple assistant about my sister,” she confessed.
 “Priestess Rem told me about her own twin, and still I lied about mine.
 My second name did not come from my mother.
 It came from my sister.
 My twin was the first born and she died within minutes, but in our culture it’s bad luck not to name a child who makes it out of the womb, even if they die during the journey out.
-And so they named her Leda, but because they had lost her, they decided to name me that, too, so that I could live for the both of us.
-For the longest time, ever since I was small and knew what had happened to her, I carried her with me.
-The first time I heard the story of her birth and death, I cried and cried, because I loved her without ever having known her, because I had lost her before I could ever have remembered her face, because it had probably been my fault that she had died.”
+And so they named her Leda like my mother, but because they had lost her, they decided to name me that, too; that way, I could live for the both of us.”
+Kanna lowered her eyes, but not out of guilt—out of genuine sadness with no one to blame.
+She said, “I knew it was me who had killed her.
+If she had been alone, she would have lived.
+My presence had made her sickly; I had taken what she was owed in the womb, so she was too small to live.
+The first time I heard the story of her birth and death, this is what they told me: That I was lucky.
+That I had been the lucky one, so I should be grateful—but I never was.
+I didn’t even want to live, so I wasted most of the life that my sister had given up for me.
+I finally stopped wasting it only on the day the soldiers came for us.
+I don’t know what changed, but the exact moment I felt most threatened in my life, suddenly I wanted to live.”

-Kanna gasped again, to catch her breath, but this time she found that she could say nothing more.
 A few last shudders ran through her.
 She pressed her hands to the ground to hold herself stable, and she was pleased—and half-surprised—to find that the earth was solid.

 Still, the giant did not answer.
 Perhaps she didn’t want to relive her own stories—or perhaps she wanted Kanna to shape the question plainly, to have the courage.

-With some difficultly, Kanna finally stood up.
+With some difficulty, Kanna finally stood up.
 She faced Goda squarely.
 She let her eyes trace over the angular features of that face, and she let her own loaded stare meet that empty gaze in return.

-“Goda,” Kanna finally asked, “what did you do?
+“Goda,” Kanna finally asked, “what did you do?”

 The wind picked up.
 It blew through the trees around them and made the branches sway.
 It sent the dirt beneath Kanna’s bare feet swirling, sharp bits of rock pelting the bottoms of her legs.